We celebrate achievement of all kinds and when it comes to sport, there’s a lot to applaud.

 On our five-acre, all-weather sports ground on Latham Road, we have a modern pavilion and astroturf pitches for tennis and hockey, as well as all-weather netball courts and space for touch rugby or cricket.
-In school there is a dance studio, netball court and our stunning hall with stage for dance performances.
+In school there is a dance studio, netball court and multi-use games area.

-As well as our own facilities, we also utilise the cricket and football pitches at Gonville and Caius College sports ground and the indoor cricket facilities at Fenners.
+As well as our own facilities, we also utilise the cricket and football pitches at Gonville and Caius College sports ground, Kelsey Kerridge Sports Centre, Wilberforce Road Sports facilities and the indoor cricket facilities at Fenners.

-We provide excellent sports facilities on campus, including a new award-winning sports and learning building that features a four-court sports hall and a rooftop sports pitch (the only one in Cambridge!).
+We provide excellent sports facilities on campus, including an award-winning sports and learning building that features a four-court sports hall and a rooftop sports pitch (the only one in Cambridge!).

 There are seven houses, all named after illustrious former headmistresses or school governors – Cattley (royal blue), Clark (yellow), Kennett (red), Pollock (white), Rose (green), Street (light blue) and Sutherland (orange).
 You’ll be attached to one when you join the school and will be able to represent your house in a number of competitive activities.